 Figure 2: LDP Objectives LDP Objective 1 To encourage a sustainable level and distribution of population Sustainable growth.
 Population Growth: LDP Objective 2 To protect and enhance Welsh language and culture.
 Welsh Language and Culture: LDP Objective 3 To ensure the sufficient provision of land for the delivery of a Housing Provision: range and choice of housing and affordable housing to address local housing needs.
 LDP Objective 4 To promote the suitable reuse of previously developed land and Regeneration: the continued regeneration of local communities.
 LDP Objective 5 To ensure that community infrastructure and open space supports Infrastructure: the regeneration of local communities.
 LDP Objective 6 To promote high quality, sustainable and inclusive design and Sustainable Design: support measures which mitigate the predicted effects of climate change.
 LDP Objective7 To support an integrated transport system, promote active travel Transport: and ensure new developments are accessible by walking, cycling and public transport links.
 LDP Objective 8 To support existing community facilities and suitable community Community Facilities: led development.
 LDP Objective 9 To protect, enhance and promote all heritage, historic and Heritage and cultural assets.
 Cultural Assets: LDP Objective 10 To improve ecosystem resilience and connectivity which support Biodiversity: habitats and species of principle importance.
-LDP Objective 11 Countryside and To protect and enhance the character and appearance of the landscape and the countryside.
-Landscape: landscape and the coomiyside.
-LDP Objective 12 To provide and safeguard appropriate land for economic and Economic 12 skills development.
-Development: skiis developmem.
-LDP Objective 13 To strengthen and diversify the rural economy.
-Rural Economy: LDP Objective 14 To develop the town and local centres as accessible, attractive, Town and Local viable and vibrant places.
-Centres: , LDP Objective 15 To support sustainable tourism, leisure and recreation Leisure, Recreation developments and encourage an all year round tourism industry. and Tourism: LDP Objective 16 To promote renewable and low carbon energy.
+LDP Objective 11 To protect and enhance the character and appearance of the Countryside and landscape and the countryside.
+Landscape: LDP Objective 12 Economic To provide and safeguard appropriate land for economic and skills development.
+Development: LDP Objective 13 To strengthen and diversify the rural economy.
+Rural Economy: to strengther and alveisity the foldlieconomy.
+LDP Objective 14 To develop the town and local centres as accessible, attractive, Town and Local viable and vibrant places.
+Centres: Tradic and vibrain places.
+LDP Objective 15 To support sustainable tourism, leisure and recreation Leisure, Recreation developments and encourage an all year round tourism industry. and Tourism: as . s. s. s. m. and and one of ago an an your rooma room in moonly.
+LDP Objective 16 To promote renewable and low carbon energy.
 Renewable Energy: LDP Objective 17 To ensure a sustainable supply of minerals.
 Minerals: LDP Objective 18 To promote the efficient use of materials and resources and Sustainable ensure an integrated network of waste management facilities.
 Resources & Waste: